stripe-archive/stripe-payments-demo/server/java/README.md

 ### Testing Webhooks

+#### :warning: API Versions

+Java is a strictly typed language.
+As such when deserializing objects using the Stripe Java SDK one should ensure that the API version of their account is compatible with the API version the Stripe Java SDK you are using.
+If you are using a new SDK and have an older API Version on your account you may see errors when trying to deserialize or use deserialized objects.

 If you want to test [receiving webhooks](https://stripe.com/docs/webhooks), we recommend using ngrok to expose your local server.

 First [download ngrok](https://ngrok.com) and start your Spark application.